The Big Eight

 When the band returned to Las

-Klass.
-The band moved to the Aladdin Hotel where they
+to replace Helen.
+The Big 8 moved to the Aladdin Hotel where they

 stayed until 1980.
 In June 1977, upon their return to Ireland, Lola

-left the band.
+left the band, but remained in Las Vegas where she still lives today.
 Within a couple of years, Mickey O'Neill had also

 returned to the band.
 As far as we know, Jimmy, Lola, Mickey, and Michael

-stayed in Las Vegas and currently still perform with Brendan from
+stayed in Las Vegas and were performing with Brendan from

 One of the final changes to the

 band was the addition of D.J.
-Curtin on vocals and sax who replaced
+Curtin in 1979 on vocals and sax who replaced

 Paddy Reynolds.
 Not only was D.J. a bona fide star in his own right,